CLOSE X

 EMI schemes

-EMI schemes can be established to grant options to key employees (usually at senior manager level) to be allotted shares at a future date for a fixed price.
+EMI schemes can be established to grant options to key employees (usually at the senior manager level) to be allotted shares at a future date for a fixed price.
 EMI schemes are flexible and benefit from a number of tax incentives.
 They provide a tangible incentive for key employees to stay with the company.

 Pre-emption rights don’t apply to employee share schemes.